wy-z/requests-openapi/README.md

-# oai-requestor
+# oai-request

-OAIRequestor is a python client for OpenAPI 3.0
+OAIRequest is a python client library for OpenAPI 3.0

 ## Usage